A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: Proposed Joint Precoding Framework

 Given fixed $({\bf{\Theta }^\star},{\bf{W}^\star})$, the optimal $\bm \rho$ in (\ref{eqn:14}) can be obtained by solving $\partial f / \partial \rho _{k,p}=0$ for $\forall k \in \mathcal{K},\forall p \in \mathcal{P}$.
 The solution can be written as

-By substituting $\rho _{k,p}^{\rm opt}$ in (\ref{eqn:16}) back in $f$ in (\ref{eqn:14}), one can notice that, only the last term in (\ref{eqn:14}) is associated with the variables ${\bf{W}}$ and ${\bf{\Theta }}$.
-Hence, the objective function $f$ in (\ref{eqn:14}) can be further simplified and solved as shown in the following two subsections.
+By substituting $\rho _{k,p}^{\rm opt}$ in (\ref{eqn:16}) back into $f$ in (\ref{eqn:14}), one can notice that, only the last term in (\ref{eqn:14}) is associated with the variables ${\bf{W}}$ and ${\bf{\Theta }}$.
+Hence, the problem ${\bar {\cal P}}$ in (\ref{eqn:13}) can be further solved as shown in the following two subsections.